MuratDincc/Dotnet-Konf-CQRS-Example/README.md

 # .NET Core Web Api CQRS - Kafka Debezium

 In this project, .NET Core 8 is used, focusing on a scenario where read and write principles are completely separated.
 Kafka Debezium has been utilized for data consistency.
-This repo is the sample project for the .NET Core with CQRS training that we have uploaded on YouTube.
+This repo is the sample project for the 'Applying CQRS with .NET Core in Financial Technologies' presentation at Dotnet Konf 2024

 ## Tech Stack